sportiduino/sportiduino/docs/en/BaseStation.md

 The components are mounted on a printed circuit board.
 Connection with an RFID board is via soldered connection with a pin connector.
 You can order the manufacture of PCB in China (e.g. [JLCPCB](https://jlcpcb.com/)).
-It will cost around 0.9-1$ per piece with delivery.

 ![](/hardware/BaseStation/prod/v3/sportiduino-base-v3-pcb.png?raw=true "PCB")